tpoisot/ms_pop_networks/ms_pop.md

 interactions.
 Here we argue that the current conceptualization of species interaction networks is ill-suited for this task.
 Instead, we propose that future research must start to account for the intrinsic variability of interaction networks.
-This can be accompslihed simply by recognizing that there exists intra-specific variability, in traits or properties related to the establishment of species interactions.
+This can be accomplished simply by recognizing that there exists intra-specific variability, in traits or properties related to the establishment of species interactions.
 By shifting the scale towards population-based processes, we show that this new approach will improve our